How CBD Can Help Your Sleep Routine

 Another interesting area to consider is that some researchers have found that CBD could reduce the amount of REM – rapid eye movement – sleep that a person experiences each night.
 While this might sound counterproductive, REM sleep is when the brain is at its most active; it’s when the brain is closest to its wakeful consciousness.
 Those who experience too much REM sleep (it should make up no more than 25% of total sleep) can wake up feeling exhausted because the brain has been unable to rest.
 CBD’s ability to regulate REM sleep can be beneficial in building good sleep routines.

 These studies have looked into problems with falling and staying asleep.
 But could CBD also help create good sleep routines by keeping people alert during the day?
 It seems so.
 Research suggests that CBD can encourage periods of alertness in light settings by activating specific neurons in the part of the brain known as the hypothalamus that is heavily involved in building and maintaining feelings of alertness during the daytime.

 Sleep Problems?
 You’re Not Alone

-A global study found that almost one third of the population suffers from some form of sleeping problem, with insufficient sleep being associated with an increased risk of heart disease, obesity, diabetes, and cognitive impairment.
+A global study found that almost one-third of the population suffers from some form of sleeping problem, with insufficient sleep being associated with an increased risk of heart disease, obesity, diabetes, and cognitive impairment.
 Yet despite the prevalence of sleep problems, there are few effective solutions.
 According to the NHS, ‘GPs now rarely prescribe sleeping pills to treat insomnia.
-Sleeping pills can have serious side effects and you can become dependent on them’, instead suggesting that sufferers try exercise, relaxation, and comfortable bedding, which don’t always address the root problem.
+Sleeping pills can have serious side effects and you can become dependent on them, instead suggesting that sufferers try to exercise, relax, and have comfortable bedding, which doesn’t always address the root problem.